iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## My models have disappeared even though I did not remove (deprecate) them

-When a project is deleted from the projects dashboard, all its models get automatically removed from the model registry.
+When a project is deleted from Iterative Studio, all its models get automatically removed from the model registry.
 So check if the project has been removed.
 If yes, you can [add the project][create a project] again.
 Deleting a project from Iterative Studio does not delete any commits or tags from the Git